simplesurance/cfdns/README.md

 automatically, while when the returned error is changed, leading to unexpected behavior in code that might be mission-critical.

+This library is being used on a system that manages dozens of domains with thousands of records, and it show up to be reliable, and eliminating multiple issues that were present when the official library was being used.

 The original library also has an implementation that requires an unbounded amount of memory when listing records.
 This implementation is `O(1)` in memory for all operations.